Rimzimshadi/TechnoHacks-Projects/README.md

 # TechnoHacks-Projects
-These projects are undertaken as internship projects under the guidance of TechnoHacks
+These projects are undertaken as internship projects provided by TechnoHacks